Join our next webinar: Zoopla & apartments.com discuss marketplace SEO in 2025. Register now

 Structuring your content into topic clusters can help users.
 Once they are on your website to get their question answered, you can guide them to more, relevant, articles, becoming an expert on the topic and front of mind if or when they are ready to make a purchase.

-Internal links means sharing link equity across the website.
 It’s important to make sure that the internal links are pointing to live and relevant pages, so regularly auditing your internal links (using a tool like Sitebulb) is important.

-How to pivot from keyword research to topic clusters?
+Pivoting from keyword research to topic clusters

 Keyword research is a well known way to create content strategies based on search volume and is certainly a good start to understand what people are searching for.
 Usually, keyword research is broken out into several tabs to keep track of the different core topics.
 And there you have it!
 You already have the start of topic clusters.